 - 7.2.1.
 On near vertical piles it is the HSE's position that interlocked guarding is practicable.
 The guard should cover the drill string from approximately 0.5m from to 1.6m above ground level (Where breakout clamps/jaws are fitted the guard should be no more than 200mm above the upper clamp/jaw), or an equivalent elevated position.
-The interlock when activated should put the machine in a "safe handling mode", which means:

-- reducing the rotating speed to 15 rpm max.

-- a reduced feed speed.

-- hold-to-run controls.
+The interlock when activated should put the machine in a "restricted operating mode", which means: - a rotational speed of not more than 30 rpm or "inching mode" that is no more than half a revolution per activation and; - a feed speed of not more than 15 m/min, or "inching mode" that is no more than 10 cm feed stroke per activation and; - "hold-to-run" controls for rotation and feed functions and; - an indicator informing the operator and crew that the "restricted operating mode" is on.